 I want to use the QoS (Quality of Service) Round Trip sensor to monitor the quality of the network connection between two of my probes.
-On the manual page of the QoS (Quality of Service) Round Trip sensor, I see the following note:
+In the documentation for the QoS (Quality of Service) Round Trip sensor, I see the following note:

 Note: You must ensure that firewalls, NAT rules, etc. will allow the UDP packets to reach the target probe.
 The Windows firewall on the target system will be automatically opened by the probe.